Communities

 • Writing documentation is boring and difficult but it can be very helpful to your software.
 Just always remember who you are writing for and why you are writing.
 You can use any guidelines you want.
 Hope you found this helpful, and I would welcome any criticism.

-Suggested over 3 years ago by msh210‭
+Suggested about 4 years ago by msh210‭